jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 {:#steeplejacks-knot}

 - **Sub-lieutenant's hitch.**
-Consists of a safety-belt hitch (above) tied around the standing part to form an adjustable loop.
+Consists of a safety-belt hitch tied around the standing part to form an adjustable loop.
 Use in place of midshipman's hitch or taut-line hitch, to tie down an aircraft or tension a guyline.